 Modern Retina: We were invited to give a talk here at ASRS about what every retina doctor needs to know about neuro-ophthalmology.
 Can you provide some highlights from that talk?

-Andrew G. Lee, MD: Sure, what every retina doctor needs to know about neuro-phthalmology is, ironically, when it's not the retina.
-The super power that we emphasize today was swinging a flashlight looking for a relative afferent pupillary defect [RAPD], and so when the patient sees nothing and the doctor sees nothing in the retina, that's actually neuro-op and that is what we emphasize today.
-It's when it's not the retina that is a super important ,super power, detecting the RAPD, and that person needs a neuro-op workup.
+Andrew G. Lee, MD: Sure, what every retina doctor needs to know about neuro-ophthalmology is, ironically, when it's not the retina.
+The super power that we emphasize today was swinging a flashlight looking for a relative afferent pupillary defect [RAPD], and so when the patient sees nothing and the doctor sees nothing in the retina, that's actually neuro-op, and that is what we emphasize today.
+It's when it's not the retina that is a super important, super power, detecting the RAPD, and that person needs a neuro-op workup.

 MR: As a neuro-op, what is the most common question you get, and how do you answer that?

-MR: From a technology standpoint, what do you think are the most powerful tools when it comes to, you know, diagnosing and managing conditions that might align with a neuro-op?
+MR: From a technology standpoint, what do you think are the most powerful tools when it comes to diagnosing and managing conditions that might align with a neuro-op?
 Is it that flashlight test?
-What are the technology that you see is being crucial?
+What technology do you see as being crucial?

 To hear more from Andrew G. Lee, MD, or to learn more about neuro-ophthalmology cases, watch his series, Neuro-Op Guru, on Ophthalmology Times.